About Diné College Recruitment

 The Diné College Office of Recruitment is often the first contact that prospective students have with the College.
 Thus, we make every attempt to help students get situated.
 Among our many functions, we visit K-12 schools and provide information, conduct campus tours, assist with student applications, provide information about the Bachelor degrees, Associate of Arts and Associate of Science degrees, and certificate programs.
 Other areas covered are the residential dorms and family housing, financial aid and other pertinent information.

-We hold special information events/conferences, and attend recruitment events such as college career fairs, bazaars and much more.
-Contact our office if you have questions or would like us to visit your school or provide a tour.
+The college holds special information events/conferences, and attend recruitment events such as college career fairs, bazaars and much more.
+Contact the Recruitment office at (928) 724-6696 to schedule a tour.